jfitisoff/insite/README.md

  @base_url="https://en.wikipedia.org" @most_recent_page=>,
  @url="data:,">

+# Accessor method for Wikipedia's "Main Page."
+Accessor methods are the
+# snake_case version of the page object's class name.
+When this method gets
-# Navigate to Wikipedia's "Main Page."
-Insite checks to see if the page is
+# called the site checks to see if the page is displayed and automatically
-# displayed and only navigates if it needs to:
+# navigate if it isn't (it won't navigate if you're already there.)

 site.main_page
 => #<MainPage:70308428311260 @url_template=#<Addressable::Template:0x3ff1f54161a4 PATTERN:https://en.wikipedia.org/wiki/Main_Page>>

-# The site tracks the current page and delegates method calls down to
+# The site tracks the current page and delegates method calls down to it.
+So
-# it.
-So there's typically no need to declare page object variables.
-In
+# there's typically no need to declare page object variables.
+In this case, the
-# this case, the currently displayed page supports a site_notice method
+# current page supports a site_notice method and the site delegates the method
-# method and the site delegates the method call down to the page.
+# call down to the page.
 site.site_notice
 => #<Insite::Div: located: true; @selector={:id=>"siteNotice", :tag_name=>:div}>